Things to see & do in Vicenza, Italy

 In fact, the city of Vicenza has one of the highest ratios of monumental buildings to population in Italy .
 Once inside the Medieval quarters of centre of the city you'll be overwhelmed by the beauty and splendour of the surroundings that invite the visitor to explore the cobbled streets lined with elegant shops, where architectural gems by the likes of Palladio are waiting to be discovered.

 There are no regularly organized tours of the city of Vicenza, but the following private tours can be arranged on request:

-In the company of a local expert guide, enjoy an in-depth exploration of the works of Andrea Palladio.
-Visit Palladio's celebrated Villa Rotonda and understand why it's considered to be the epitome of his architecture.
-Then, with a guided tour of Vicenza , visit the Teatro Olimpico and see many other Palladian structures, as your guide show you the life and works of Andrea Palladio, and learn how Andrea Palladio became the world's most influential architect.
+In the company of a local expert guide enjoy an in-depth exploration of the works of Andrea Palladio.
+Visit Palladio's celebrated Villa Rotonda and understand why its considered to be the epitome of Palladian architecture.
+Then, on a guided tour of Vicenza , visit the Teatro Olimpico and see many other Palladian structures as your guide discusses the life and works of Andrea Palladio, and learn how Andrea Palladio became the worlds most influential architect.

-An in-depth look at the architecture of Andrea Palladio during the Italian Renaissance.
-Focusing on the province of Vicenza , Italy , this tour incorporates a great variety of works by Andrea Palladio, including a guide for most of the Palladian Villas, such as Villa Rotonda, Teatro Olimpico, Basilica Palladiana, Villa Godi, and a drive along the famous Riviera del Brenta to see Villa La Malcontenta, as well as other less known Palladian Villas hidden away in the countryside of Vicenza.
+An in-depth look at the architecture of Andrea Palladio during the Italian renaissance.
+Focusing on the province of Vicenza , Italy , this tour incorporates a great variety of works by Andrea Palladio including his Villa Rotonda, Teatro Olimpico, Basilica, Villa Godi, a drive along the famous Riviera Brenta to see the Villa Malcontenta, as well as other lesser known Palladian Villas hidden away in the Vicentine countryside.